gchrupala/reimaginet/README.md

 Reimaginet relies on [Theano](https://github.com/Theano/Theano) and [funktional](https://github.com/gchrupala/funktional).

 Once you have these installed, you can install `reimaginet`.
-If you'll be making changes to the code it's best to install in the development mode, so all the changes are used by the Python interpreter:
+If you'll be making changes to the code it's best to install in the development mode, so all the changes are used by the Python interpreter.
+From the directory of the repo run the following command:

 ```
-> cd reimaginet
 > python setup.py develop --user
 ```